XiaoFei432/XiaoFei432.github.io/_pages/about.md

 ---

 # 👔 Biography
-I am Huidong Ma, a Ph.D. candidate at the College of Computer Science, Nankai University, advised by Prof. [Xiaoguang Liu](https://cc.nankai.edu.cn/2021/0323/c13619a548878/page.htm) and Prof. [Gang Wang](https://cc.nankai.edu.cn/2021/0323/c13619a548871/page.htm).
-From September 2025 to August 2026, I am a Visiting Ph.D.
-Student at the College of Computing and Data Science (CCDS), Nanyang Technological University (NTU), working with Prof. [Wentong Cai](https://personal.ntu.edu.sg/aswtcai/).
+I am Huidong Ma, a Ph.D. candidate in Computer Science and Technology at Nankai University, advised by Prof. [Xiaoguang Liu](https://cc.nankai.edu.cn/2021/0323/c13619a548878/page.htm) and Prof. [Gang Wang](https://cc.nankai.edu.cn/2021/0323/c13619a548871/page.htm).
+Currently, I am a visiting student at the College of Computing and Data Science, Nanyang Technological University, working with Prof. [Wentong Cai](https://personal.ntu.edu.sg/aswtcai/) (Sept.
+2025 – Aug.
+2026).
 My research interests include **Data Compression**, **Deep Learning**, and **High-Performance Computing**.
-I have published over 10 papers in top-tier international conferences and journals, including WWW, AAAI, KDD, and ICASSP.
-Feel free to reach out if you are interested in my research.
+Please feel free to reach out if you are interested in my research.

 ---